 Are Operating Expenses Included in COGS?

 Operating expenses and the cost of goods sold are there on an organization’s income statement.
 So they are excluded from COGS.
 It’s because the cost of items sold is directly proportional to the production of goods.

 Cost of goods sold ∝ Production of goods.

 Operating Expense Ratio

 The Operating Expense Ratio (OER) shows the relation between the cost of property and the income it brings.
-The ratio is popular to use in real estate such as, with organizations that rent out units.
+The ratio is popular to use in real estates, such as with organizations that rent out units.

 A low OER implies spending less money on operating expenses.
 OER can likewise utilize to measure the difference in operating expenses between two properties.